tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 Not all cases are this simple, and plenty are true to life supernatural encounters.
 Over the years my experience has taught me to be more cautious in my evaluations.
 Which was why when I finally arrived at the house of the massacre due to a failed night wedding.
 Every hair on my neck stood on end as I tried to be objective as possible.

 But there was no denying that something heinous had occurred here.
 Bodies were still laying on the floor.
 Some with their faces in the dirt.
 Some missing their heads completely.
 And those with their faces up, were unrecognizable.
-And my first wife leaned into my ear and whispered to me, "This is the work of a ghost bride."
+I felt the cold presence of my first wife as she leaned into my ear and whispered to me, "This is the work of a ghost bride."

 "How do you know?"